ombra-chat/ombra-chat/README.md

 There are numerous open-source messaging applications that offer robust end-to-end encryption support.
 However, the existence of multiple options often leads to fragmentation, with users reluctant to create numerous accounts.
 Consequently, even tech-savvy individuals tend to use mostly Telegram, where encrypted chats are not created by default and not supported by the official desktop client.

 This alternative client allows us to continue utilizing Telegram's infrastructure while addressing its privacy limitations.
-While GPG may not be user-friendly and lacks features like forward secrecy, it is still better than standard unencrypted chats.
+While PGP may not be user-friendly and lacks features like forward secrecy, it is still better than standard unencrypted chats.
 On the other hand, it's nice to have direct control over your keys instead of depending on automatic mechanisms that can be somewhat unclear.

 Moreover, switching to alternative clients with their own encryption will create resistance against the rising governmental push to invade our private conversations (yes, I'm looking at you, "Chat Control 2.0").